Research and Clinical Trials

 - Immunosuppression medications and medication management - testing the latest medications or combinations of medications to prevent rejection while reducing the "pill burden" on patients and creating protocols that demonstrate long-term success with fewer side effects.

-- Increasing the number of available donor organ - through tissue regeneration and systematic sourcing of available organs.
+- Increasing the number of available donor organs - through tissue regeneration and systematic sourcing of available organs.

 - Advancements in surgical technique - use of new operative tools, materials and techniques, including the single-incision laparoscopic surgery used on living kidney donors.